Explainable Online Unsupervised Anomaly Detection for Cyber-Physical Systems via Causal Discovery from Time Series: CAUSAL DISCOVERY

 The goal of causal discovery is to identify \emph{directed causal links} between variables in $\bm{X}$.
 More specifically, causal links are determined according to the measure of \emph{Conditional Mutual Information (CMI)}, which is defined for random variables $X, Y, Z$ as:

 where $p(\cdot|\cdot)$ and $p(\cdot, \cdot)$ denote the conditional and joint probability distributions, respectively.
 From the above definiton, it can be easily shown that variables $X$ and $Y$ are \emph{conditionally independent} under $Z$, denoted as $X \upvDash Y | Z$, iff $I(X;Y|Z) = 0$.
 In other words, $X$ and $Y$ \emph{have no mutual causal influence}, assuming that $Z$ holds.
 On the other hand, $X$ and $Y$ \emph{may conditionally depend} on $Z$.
+CMI computation depends on the specific analytical assumption for the dependency between time series \cite{runge2018causal}.
 With reference to our process $\bm{X}$, we are interested in verifying the following:

 i.e., whether the evolution of variable $X^j$ at time $t$ \emph{is caused} by the behavior of $X^i$ at time $t-\tau$ ($\tau > 0$), \emph{conditioning on all other past variables} in $\bm{X}_{t-1}$, representing observations of variables in $\bm{X}$ \emph{up to $t-1$}.
 In this case, we say that $x^i_{t-\tau}$ is a \emph{causal parent} of $x^j_t$.